 AMIA's main areas of work include campaign and advocacy, capacity building, programme delivery and service provision.
 They work on a number of thematic areas including health and care, rights and social protection education programmes, volunteer services, disability, cultural activities, community services, employment services, etc. Older people are one of the key target groups of AMIA.
 Through a multidisciplinary approach, projects are carried out to ensure seniors citizens a life with dignity.

 In 2006, AMIA inaugurated an integral elderly care centre that provides a range of services including: daytime assistance and recreational, cultural, educational and therapeutic activities.
 Other services include: home delivery of meals, transport, family counselling, social assistance, healthcare, as well as pension and legal advice.

 AMIA also got close links with the Argentinean Government and is working with them to develop programmes for older people.
-They also have close links to other civil society groups, NGOs and Academia.
-They are working closely, with longstanding Affiliate, ISALUD.
+AMIA also have close links to other civil society groups, NGOs and Academia.
+It is working closely, with longstanding HelpAge global network member, ISALUD.

 AMIA has led the ADA campaign in Argentina.
-They became a network member in 2014.
+It became a HelpAge global network member in 2014.

 HelpAge Belize was established in 1984 as the National Committee on Ageing.
 In 1985, they changed their name to HelpAge Belize, when the organisation became a partner of HelpAge International.

 HelpAge Belize works to empower older people by securing services and creating an environment that enables older to live dignified lives.
 They develop links between generations and assist older people who are living in poverty through Meals on Wheels and Food Package programmes.

 HelpAge Belize also does advocacy work to ensure state agencies provide services to older people.
 These agencies include government departments, as well as statutory boards responsible for administering pensions to older people.